DroPZsec/MFETB/README.md

         "chmod +x install.sh"
 and then:
         "./install.sh"
-And all installations are sccesfull autoatically!
+And all installations are sccesfull automatically!